xiix0/scam/README.md

-You have been selected for a secret mission.
+You will be called upon to help a friend in trouble.